The-Lab-LaBella/RSCU_Calculation_Analysis/README.md

 **RSCU_matrix_generator.R** - These files take the outputs of the RSCU_stats_editor.sh script that converts all the yeast species average RSCU files into one matrix file

+**transcript_assembly.sh** - Shell script for trancriptome assembly, annotation, and extracting of CDS from replicates